What is imidazolidinyl urea and where is it found?

 What are the reactions to imidazolidinyl urea allergy?

 Typical allergic contact dermatitis reactions may occur, however, imidazolidinyl urea is not a common cause of contact allergy when compared with other preservatives.
 For this reason, imidazolidinyl urea is often the preservative found in products that are labelled ‘hypoallergenic’.
-However, if you have sensitivity to imidazolidinyl urea, these products are far from being hypoallergenic and should be avoided.
+However, if you have a sensitivity to imidazolidinyl urea, these products are far from being hypoallergenic and should be avoided.

 Contact allergic dermatitis to imidazolidinyl urea